kstoops815/banking_form/README.md

 # Banking Form

+### Project Summary
+This is the first project I completed during my education at Nashville Software School.
+This project was assigned to us as beginning HTML practice.
+There is no CSS included in this project, as we had not learned it at the time this project was completed.

 ### Task
 Build a form that accepts a loan application.
-It must have the following fields.
+It must include the requirements listed below.

 ### Requirements
 1. Applicant first name